 The Church Council gathered every Quarter at the Lutheran Theological Seminary.
 This is convenient, central and cheap, because the LTS accommodates and feeds us without extra-expenses.
 We are grateful to the LTS for this service to the Church.
 It has been challenging to get all diocesan representatives to the Church Council.
 This seriously hampers ongoing discussion, progress and corporate governance.
 For example from Botswana only Rev. Mosenogi was at LTS four times this year, but his deputy as well as the lay-delegate were absent throughout.
-This obviously obstructs effective management quite severely, and I would want to encourage you very strongly to send your delegates regularly to the Church Council and to present your reports professionally so that the diocesan issues can be addressed in the best possible way: efficiently, transparently and continuously .
+From Mpumalanga Rev. Vilakazi and Rev. Lushaba were absent now and again - and the lay delegate was hardly ever there.9 This obviously obstructs effective management quite severely, and I would want to encourage you very strongly to send your delegates regularly to the Church Council and to present your reports professionally so that the diocesan issues can be addressed in the best possible way: efficiently, transparently and continuously .

 The following diocesan statistics were reported in the past year.
 Regrettably both the dioceses in Mpumalanga and North-West did not report any figures.
-This is a very depressing picture, because already in 1968 the LCSA had nearly 22, 000 members of which 8, 457 were communicant members.
-Now we are looking at an estimated total of only approximately 6, 348 members reported by the deans in 2011.
-That is very sobering and reason for serious soul searching, remorse and repentance.
+This is a very depressing picture, because already in 1968 the LCSA had nearly 22, 000 members of which